tonykieling/tinny_app/README.md

 ## Improvements
 - A better interface with CSS
-- Buttons to return from some pages
+- Buttons to return to some pages